Tesla Names New Chair As Elon Musk Steps Down

 Tesla has named a new chair to replace Elon Musk, after the CEO agreed to step down from the company's board as part of a settlement with the Securities and Exchange Commission.

-Musk's successor, effective immediately, will be Robyn Denholm, a former Tesla board member and technology executive.
+Musk's successor as chair, effective immediately, will be Robyn Denholm, a Tesla board member and technology executive.

 It all started with an Aug.
 7 tweet.
 In it, Musk said he was considering taking Tesla private at $420 a share — and had funding secured.